 How Does Harley Transmission Work?

-The Harley transmission is a mechanical device with gears, shafts, and clutches that facilitate the transmission of power from one speed to another.
+The Harley transmission is a mechanical device with gears, shafts, and clutches that facilitate power transmission from one speed to another.
 This transmission type is useful in many types of vehicles, such as motorcycles and cars.

 How Much Does A Bottle Of Motor Oil Cost?